davekilian/terracast/docs/architecture.md

 # Terrascale: Planet-Scale Analytics

-Terrascale is a cloud-native data storage, analysis and visualization engine with first-class support for geospatial data and real-time streaming.
+Terrascale is a open-core cloud-native data storage, analysis and visualization engine with first-class support for geospatial data and real-time streaming.
 It includes

 * An HTAP database with ANSI SQL support and Python programmability
+* A distributed, replicated file system for large scale data storage
 * First-class support for geospatial vector data and raster images
 * First-class support for incremental queries over real-time data
 * A programmable, embeddable visualizer for scalar, vector-image and raster-image queries
 * A collaborative editor with real-time, CRDT-resolved edits and version history
 * Source data snapshots and version control

 Terrascale is designed to support a variety of user scenarios involving real-world data and measurements, including online operations and offline analysis, all on a single dataset.
 For example, a customer might use Terrascale to build realtime monitoring, visualization and alerting for autonomous vehicles, then run large-scale analysis to mine their operational data for trend insights.
 Others might use Terrascale to integrate satellite raster data with on-the-ground sensors data collected in real time via an IoT network, to feed online or offline analysis and/or monitoring.
-Terrascale is well suited for geographic analysis scenarios, but it is not a full GIS suite; however, its extensibility model allows it to act as a potential basis for one.
+Terrascale is well suited for geographic analysis scenarios, but it is not a full GIS suite; however, its extensibility model allows it to serve as a potential basis for one.

 Terrascale consists of the following software components:

-* TerrascaleFS, a cloud-native distributed file system for unstructured data storage
+* TerrascaleFS (TRFS), a cloud-native distributed file system for unstructured data storage
-* TerrascaleDB, a distributed HTAP SQL engine with first-class geospatial support
+* TerrascaleDB (TRDB), a distributed HTAP SQL engine with first-class geospatial support
 * The Tile Delivery Network (TDN), a CDN and processing engine for tiled raster images
 * Terrascale's Visualizer, a high-performance in-browser 2D rendering engine and database client
 * Terrascale Projects, a real-time collaborative, version-controlled studio for scientific analysis